Uberi/ProgressPlatformer/Documentation/ProgressEngine.md

 ### ProgressEngine.FrameRate

 The target framerate to run the engine at, when started using ProgressEngine.Start.
+Set this value to 0 to avoid framerate limiting altogether.

 ### ProgressEngine.Layers